CSharperMantle/periotrisjs/README.md

 A color theme file is also represented in JSON.
 You will need to write your own color theme in the structure listed below.

 1. The color theme file (designated as "color theme") is a JSON file containing an object as its root (designated as "color theme object").
-2. The color theme object should contain a `rules` property.
+2. The color theme object should contain the following properties:
-   - The `rules` property is an array of objects.
+   - `rules`: An array of objects.
 Each object represents a rule.
-Each rule is represented by an object with these properties: `atomicNumberRange` and `color`.
+Each rule is represented by an object with these properties:
+     - `atomicNumberRange`: An object indicating the range of elements the rule applies to from `from` to `to` (both inclusive).
+     - `color`: A valid CSS color.

 For an example file, which is also the default color theme in the game, see [DefaultColorScheme.json](src/json/DefaultColorScheme.json).